Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm

-\begin{proof}[Proof of Theorem~\ref{thm-mainalgrep}] Again, we construct the algorithm by induction on the complexity of the surface.
-Firstly, we use the algorithm of Theorem~\ref{thm-mainalg} to determine whether $\psi$ extends to a $3$-coloring of $G$.
+\begin{proof}[Proof of Theorem~\ref{thm-mainalgrep}] We construct the algorithm by induction on the complexity of the surface.
+Without loss of generality, we can assume that every boundary cycle has length at least five (otherwise, subdivide the shorter boundary cycles and color the resulting vertices of degree two arbitrarily).
+First, we use the algorithm of Theorem~\ref{thm-mainalg} to determine whether $\psi$ extends to a $3$-coloring of $G$.
 If it does not, we output this answer and end.
 Hence, suppose that $\psi$ extends to a $3$-coloring of $G$.

 In linear time, we decide whether $G$ contains a non-contractible $(\le\!5)$-cycle $K$ distinct from the boundary cycles.
 If that is the case, we let $H=B\cup K$ and we use the algorithm of Theorem~\ref{thm-mainalg} to find a $3$-coloring $\psi'$ of $H$ that extends to a $3$-coloring of $G$ and whose restriction to $B$ is equal to $\psi$.
 For every face $h$ of $H$, we determine a $3$-coloring of $G_h$ that extends $\psi'$ by a recursive call.
 By combining these colorings, we obtain a $3$-coloring of $G$ that extends $\psi$.
-Hence, assume that $G$ contains no non-contractible $(\le\!5)$-cycle.
+Hence, we can assume that $G$ contains no non-contractible $(\le\!5)$-cycle distinct from the boundary cycles.
 Similarly, we can assume that every boundary cycle is induced, and that the distance between any two boundary cycles is at least three.

 Next, in linear time we decide whether $G$ contains a contractible $(\le\!5)$-cycle $K$ that does not bound a face.
 If such a cycle $K$ exists, then let $\Lambda$ be the open disk bounded by $K$.
 We first extend $\psi$ to a $3$-coloring of $G-\Lambda$ by a recursive call, and then extend the coloring to $G_\Lambda$ using the algorithm of Theorem~\ref{thm-ext45}.
-Hence, assume that every contractible $(\le\!5)$-cycle in $G$ bounds a face.
+Hence, we can assume that every contractible $(\le\!5)$-cycle in $G$ bounds a face.
 Similarly, we can assume that every vertex of $G$ of degree at most two belongs to $B$.
-Furthermore, using the ideas of this and the previous paragraph, we can assume that the embedding of $G$ is closed $2$-cell.